jado4810/privcert/README.md

 $ sudo apachectl restart
 ```

-Now that site could not be accessible until being installed cert signed by this ca.
+Now that site is not accessible until being installed cert signed by this ca.

 User certs management
 ---------------------